PennLINC/grmpy2022/analyses/CurationProcess.md

 - Performed [eighteenth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation18) run of the group.
 Realised the wrong ASL data had been added in.

-   Actions:  Readded correct, complete ASL (copied in from Aziz by Tinashe)and restarted process of validation for ASL.
+   Actions:  Readded correct, complete ASL (copied in from Azeez by Tinashe)and restarted process of validation for ASL.

 - Performed [nineteenth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation19) run of the group.
 No errors of note.
 Some variants to consider in Summary.csv.